raspberrypilearning/build-a-buggy/en/step_4.md

 	robot = Robot(left = (9, 10), right = (8, 7))
 	```

-- You would do the same to the order of the pins for the left-hand motor if it was going in the wrong direction.
+- You would do the same to the order of the pins of the left-hand motor if it was going in the wrong direction.